Beatrizsr96/devops-23-24-PSM-1231824/CA3/Part2/README.md

 # Technical Report: Setting up Virtual Environment with Vagrant
 # Overview

-In Part 2, a virtual environment was setted up using Vagrant to execute a Spring Boot application (gradle "basic" version), focusing on virtualization with Vagrant.
+Part 2 of the project involved setting up a virtual environment using Vagrant to execute a Spring Boot application (gradle "basic" version), with a focus on virtualization.
+This report provides an analysis of Vagrant and VirtualBox, along with detailed steps for replicating the setup.

 ## Vagrant Analysis
 Vagrant allows defining virtual environments as code using a simple and reproducible configuration file (Vagrantfile).
 Supports various virtualization and cloud providers, including VirtualBox, VMware, Hyper-V, Docker, and more.
 Vagrant provides built-in support for provisioning tools like shell scripts, enabling automated software configuration.
 Vagrant environments can be version-controlled using Git, allowing teams to collaborate efficiently.
 Ensures consistent environments across different development machines, reducing the problems like, things that work on our machine and don't work on a different machine (specially when working with different operating systems).

 ## VirtualBox Analysis
-VirtualBox is available for Windows, macOS, Linux, and Solaris, providing consistent virtualization capabilities across different operating systems.
-It offers guest additions that enhance the virtual machine's performance and integration with the host system, including shared folders, clipboard integration, and dynamic screen resizing.

-VirtualBox supports a variety of network modes, including NAT, bridged, host-only, and internal networking, offering flexibility in configuring network connectivity.
-VirtualBox provides an extensive API and SDK for automation, integration with third-party tools, and customization of virtual machine settings.
+VirtualBox provides consistent virtualization capabilities across different operating systems, including Windows, macOS, Linux, and Solaris.
+It offers guest additions that enhance virtual machine performance and integration with the host system, such as shared folders, clipboard integration, and dynamic screen resizing.
+VirtualBox supports various network modes, providing flexibility in configuring network connectivity.
+Additionally, it offers an extensive API and SDK for automation, integration with third-party tools, and customization of virtual machine settings.

 ### Part 1: Initial Setup